simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Data layout

-The `--layout` option affects how balance reports show commodity symbols and multi-commodity amounts, which can improve readability.
+The `--layout` option affects how balance reports show multi-commodity amounts and commodity symbols, which can improve readability.
 It can also normalise the data for easy consumption by other programs.
 It has four possible values:

-- `--layout=wide[,WIDTH]`: commodities are shown on a single line, possibly elided to the specified width
+- `--layout=wide[,WIDTH]`: commodities are shown on a single line, optionally elided to WIDTH
 - `--layout=tall`: each commodity is shown on a separate line
-- `--layout=bare`: amounts are shown as bare numbers, with commodity symbols in a separate column
+- `--layout=bare`: commodity symbols are in their own column, amounts are bare numbers
-- `--layout=tidy`: data is normalised to easily-consumed "tidy" form, with one row per data value (works only with CSV output)
+- `--layout=tidy`: data is normalised to easily-consumed "tidy" form, with one row per data value

-These `--layout` modes are supported with some but not all of the [output formats](#output-format):
+Here are the `--layout` modes supported by each [output format](#output-format);
+note only CSV output supports all of them:

 | -    | txt | csv | html | json | sql |
 |------|-----|-----|------|------|-----|